Hochopepper/SwordToShield/Character_Creation/Classes/Sorcerer.md

 # Sorcerer Techniques

 ### Quickened Casting
-You expend 2 mana and change the casting time of a spell that takes 1 action to cast to 1 bonus action
+You expend a hit die and 2 mana and change the casting time of a spell that takes 1 action to cast to 1 bonus action

 ### Dual Spell
 You attempt to double the casting of a spell that targets a single creature.
-Expend a number of mana points equal to the level of the spell cast (1 for cantrips).
+Expend a hit die and a number of mana points equal to the level of the spell cast  (1 for cantrips).
 You cast the spell twice instead of once.
 You may only use twinned spell once in a turn.

 ### Subtle Casting
-You expend 2 mana points and cast a spell without any vocal or somatic components.
+You expend a hit die and 2 mana points and cast a spell without any vocal or somatic components.

 ### Curved Spell
-You expend 1 mana point and make a spell that targets one creature appear as if it is going to miss and then curve it back at them during the last moment.
+You expend a hit die and 1 mana point and make a spell that targets one creature appear as if it is going to miss and then curve it back at them during the last moment.
 The spell gains a +2 to its attack roll.

+### Heightened Casting
+When you cast a spell you may expend a hit die and 1 mana point as you attempt to heighten the damage of a spell.
+You may reroll one die of your choice for the damage of the spell.

+### Defensive Spell
+When you cast a spell with a target of self you may expend a hit die and 2 mana points to grant yourself temporary hitpoints equal to your casting modifier.

+### Distant Casting
+When you cast a ranged spell you may expend a hit die and 1 mana point to double the range of the spell.
+If you use this technique on a touch spell the range becomes 30 feet.

+### Difficult Spell
+You cause the save for a spell to become extremely difficult.
+You may expend a hit die and 4 mana points, giving the target disadvantage on the saving throw of the spell.

+### Safe Spell
+You protect your allies by bending a spell that affects an area around them.
+Expend 2 hit dice and 4 mana points, 4 creatures of your choice within the area of the spell are unaffected until the start of your next turn.

+### Raw Spell
+You cast a damaging spell without changing the form of the mana used in it. when you cast a spell that deals damage you may expend 1 mana point to change the damage type to force.

+### Mana Boost
+You are capable of using latent magic to guide your ability checks.
+When you fail an ability or skill check you may expend 1 hit die and 1 mana point and reroll.

 # Sorcerer Spell List